rodAlm08/emerging_tech_repo/README.md

 `git clone https://github.com/rodAlm08/EmergingTech.git`

-2. Navigate to the Repository:
+## Navigate to the Repository:

 Change directory to the cloned repository:

 `cd EmergingTech`

-3. Run Jupyter Notebooks:
+## Install Python and Required Libraries:

-Ensure you have Python and Jupyter Notebook installed on your system.
+Make sure you have Python installed on your system.
+If not, you can download and install Python from the official Python website.

+Install the required Python libraries using pip.
+Run the following commands in your terminal or command prompt:

+`pip install qiskit numpy seaborn matplotlib`

+## Run Jupyter Notebooks:

-Start Jupyter Notebook by running the following command in your terminal:
+1- Start Jupyter Notebook by running the following command in your terminal:

 `jupyter notebook`

-Your default web browser will open with the Jupyter Notebook interface.
+2- Your default web browser will open with the Jupyter Notebook interface.

-Navigate to the repository folder and open tasks.ipynb or project.ipynb to view and run the notebooks.
+3- Navigate to the repository folder and open tasks.ipynb or project.ipynb to view and run the notebooks.